anthonyjcthomas/AlgoTrading/Updating-repository-through-cmdline.md

 * We use . because we're updating all the files, but if you only wanted to modify one things you would put the file name there.
 #### 3. ```git status```
 * Shows us changes that will be committed to the Repository.
+* Not a necessary step and can be skipped but smart to check over work.
 #### 4. ```git commit -m "any comment here in quotes"```
 * Locally changes the repository.
 #### 5. ```git remote add origin https://github.com/anthonyjcthomas/AlgoTrading ```